 The light, fruit forward style of the Pinot worked pretty well with the chicken.
 If you are in the mood for red wine with this dish, I would recommend a similar style Pinot Noir.Print

 Indian Butter Chicken with Dairy Free Option

 Chicken simmered in butter and a delicious blend of Indian spices makes a delicious meal.
-We made our Indian Butter Chicken dairy free, and provide you with that option.
+We made our Indian Butter Chicken without dairy, and provide you with that option.
 You can use regular dairy butter if you like.

 - Prep Time: 10 mins

 - Cook Time: 30 mins

 - Method: stove top